pennomi/comics/README.md

   - [ ] Have an auto-generator for Discourse comment embed styles
 - [ ] Code Cleanliness & Data Integrity
   - [ ] Ensure RSS feed has no issues.
 Validate with http://www.feedvalidator.org/
-  - [ ] Make the CSS variables load into the template and move the main css file out
+  - [ ] Make the CSS variables load into the template and move the main css file out to a static file
-  - [ ] Load any JS variables into the template and move the main js file out
+  - [ ] Load any JS variables into the template and move the main js file out to a static file
   - [ ] Inject admin edit button ONLY if the cookie is detected (instead of hiding it)
   - [ ] Migrate media files to namespaced paths.
 Randomize comic page image names so they're not guessable.
   - [ ] Periodically clean out orphaned media.
 Make sure the forum stuff still links properly.